smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 # On-chain Verification of Randomness

 Chainlink VRF enables smart contracts to access randomness without compromising on security or usability.
 With every new request for randomness, Chainlink VRF generates a random number and cryptographic proof of how that number was determined.
 The proof is published and verified on-chain before it can be used by any consuming applications.
-This process ensures that the results cannot be tampered with nor manipulated by anyone, including oracle operators, miners, users and even smart contract developers.
+This process ensures that results cannot be tampered with nor manipulated by any single entity, includinkj:g oracle operators, miners, users and even smart contract developers.

 Read more about Chainlink VRF in [our announcement post](https://blog.chain.link/verifiable-random-functions-vrf-random-number-generation-rng-feature/).